liebki/RawgNET/README.md

 ## Roadmap

-- Speed up code
-- Make code more clean
+- Make code more clean especially the ""RawgRequest"" method!
 - Export "Newtonsoft.Json" nuget package with library
 - More to come..